 3. This is not a race.

 Slow and steady change will be more sustainable than the fast and furious version you’ve attempted before.
 (Here are 10 slow and steady strategies.)
 There’s no benefit in comparing either.
-Just because you read about someone who decluttered their life over night doesn’t mean that pace is right for you.
+Just because you read about someone who decluttered their life or embraced minimalism over night doesn’t mean that pace is right for you.
 You have to consider your home, your family, and your heart.
 Drop the competing and comparing and make this an adventure, not a race.
 Curiosity and consistency will serve you better than stress and speed.